runtimeverification/gitbook-kontrol/overview/readme/installations.md

         run: kontrol prove
 ```

 This action handles the installation of all required dependencies and sets up Kontrol in your CI environment.
-Note that this workflow:
-- Sets up Node.js (required for Kontrol)
-- Installs Foundry (required dependency)
-- Installs Kontrol
-- Runs the verification

 For detailed instructions on building **Kontrol** from source, go to the [**Kontrol** repository](https://github.com/runtimeverification/kontrol).